awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 ### Kotlin Lambda Function

-To successfully run this example, you need to create the Kotlin Sagemaker Lambda function, create a .jar file, and then place the .jar file into an Amazon S3 bucket.
+To successfully run this example, you need to create the Kotlin Sagemaker Lambda function by creating a .jar file and then placing the .jar file into an Amazon S3 bucket.
 You can find this project here: [Create the SageMaker geospatial Lambda function using the Lambda Java rumtime API](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/workflow_sagemaker_lambda).
-This project creates a JAR file that is input to this code example.

-Once you create the Kotlin Lambda project, you can build the required .jar file.
-To perform this task, you can use the shadowJar plugin .
+Once you create the Kotlin Lambda project, you can build the required .jar file by using the shadowJar plugin .

 ![AWS Tracking Application](images/shawdow.png)